The Nature of Hope

 According to cognitive scientist Vera Tobin, two phenomena help explain our vulnerability to being fooled.
 One is confirmation bias.
 This is the tendency to seek information that confirms what we already believe.
 If we believe someone is guilty of something, we will view every action that person takes through a lens of suspicion.
 More than likely, we will find the evidence we need to support our suspicion.
 To put it another way, confirmation bias means that you have to believe it to see it.

-.
+The other phenomenon is anchoring.
 This is the tendency to lean too heavily on the first piece of information we hear, failing to correct it even as we encounter new information.
 Research in psychology has shown that when confronted with information that runs counter to our held beliefs, our response is to become more hardened in our existing position.
 Once an expectation has been set in our minds, it takes more than objective facts to dislodge it.

 These days, I find myself going over in my mind certain scenes from our last six months with Aaron.
 Like watching a movie for the second or third time, I now see those scenes very differently from how I experienced them in real time.
 Looking at pictures taken of Aaron during our last few days in Arizona, for example, it is obvious that he was in worse physical condition then than he was when we arrived six weeks earlier.
 Not only had he become frailer, I seemed to not notice that the tumor on the side of his head continued to get larger, despite the treatment he was undergoing.